25 Types Of Famous Turkish Kebabs You Have To Try

 One of the most famous types of Turkish kebab is the “döner kebab.”
 The döner kebab is made by stacking layers of marinated lamb or chicken on a vertical spit, which rotates slowly as it cooks.
 The outer layer gets crispy while the inner layers remain juicy and succulent.

-But there are countless others which are made of different meats, cooked in different ways, and are served with other ingredients.
+But countless others are made of different meats, cooked in various ways, and served with other ingredients.

 All delicious kebabs are typically served with various accompaniments such as rice pilaf, grilled vegetables like peppers and tomatoes, yogurt, and freshly baked bread.
 They are often enjoyed with traditional Turkish drinks like ayran (a yogurt-based beverage) or şalgam (fermented turnip juice).

-Over time, Turkish kebabs have gained international recognition and have become a much-loved street food in many countries.
-But of course, trying them in Turkey is always the best thing to do.
+Over time, Turkish kebabs have gained international recognition and become much-loved street food in many countries.
+Of course, the best thing to do is try them in Turkey.

 Where To Find The Best Kebabs